 GSM is like a Swiss Army knife for material selection across industries.

-Basically, GSM is a trusty guide for anyone working with materials that need to perform a certain way.
+In short, GSM is a reliable guide for anyone working with materials that need to perform in a specific way.

 A material’s GSM isn’t set in stone—it depends on a few factors: